jnm2/lang-design/Target-typed static member lookup.md

 For an invocation expression such as `e(...)` where the invoked expression `e` is a _target-typed member binding expression_, we define a new implicit _invocation target-typing conversion_ that permits an implicit conversion from the invocation expression to any type `T` for which there is a _target-typed member binding conversion_ from `e` to `Tₑ`.

 Even though the conversion always succeeds when the invoked expression `e` is a  _target-typed member binding expression_, further errors may occur if the invocation expression cannot be bound for any of the same reasons as though the _target-typed member binding expression_ was a non-target-typed expression, qualified as a member of `T`.
 For instance, the member might not be invocable, or might return a type other than `T`.

-### Target-typing with `new`

-TODO: See if this is closer to invocations or pattern type names

 ### Notes